hhru/api/docs_eng/employer_negotiations.md

        },
        {
            "id": "321",
-           "text": "Great, it will be my pleasure to attend the interview...", "created_at": "2015-05-15T19:23:35+0300",
+           "text": "Great!
+I will be glad to meet you for an interview...", "created_at": "2015-05-15T19:23:35+0300",
            "author": {
                "participant_type": "applicant"